b23prodtm/acake2php/README.md

     6:build dependencies.

   To be able to publish on to DockerHub [betothreeprod](https://hub.docker.com/u/betothreeprod) repository, first login as *betothreeprod* from a web browser.
-  Use npm [balena-cloud-apps](https://github.com/b23prodtm/balena-cloud-apps), for exmaple to build the apache-php7 Docker image, we'll choose *18-alpine* tag:
+  Use npm [balena-cloud-apps](https://github.com/b23prodtm/balena-cloud-apps), for instance to build the apache-php7 Docker image, we'll choose *18-alpine* tag:

     cd deployment/images/apache-php7/
     docker_build . . betothreeprod/apache-php7:18-alpine aarch64